 Yes, the course content will remain active in your course library and you can go back to it any time to refresh your memory

-All the products listed on our site contain information on the materials they are made of, the impacts associated with their production and use and instructions on responsible disposal.
+All the products listed on our site contain information on the materials they are made of and include instructions on responsible disposal.

 To feature on our site we insist that our suppliers tell us about their environmental and ethical working practices before we agree to feature their products on the GreenerGuest site.
-The level of sustainability will also depend on which product you are replacing and how you will dispose of it at the end of its life.
+The level of sustainability will also depend on which product you are replacing, where products and materials originate from and how you will dispose of them at the end of their life.

 Small, independent businesses are denoted with (icon) and we have made it clear where they are based so that you can choose to support local suppliers where products are relevant for your business.
 Where relevant we also tell the story of how your purchase supports livelihoods.